yusufsheikh531/_Web_Scraping_/README.md

 You can see that<br>
 *	Google does not allow web scraping for many of its sub-websites.
 However, it allows certain path like ‘/m/finance’ and thus if you want to collect information on finance then this is a completely legal place to scrape.
-*	On first row Google specifies the rules for all of the user-agents but website may give certain user-agent special permission so you may want to refer to information there.222
+*	On first row Google specifies the rules for all of the user-agents but website may give certain user-agent special permission so you may want to refer to information there.

 ## Techniques of Web Scraping:
 ---
- There are two ways of extracting data from websites, the Manual extraction technique, and the automated extraction technique.
+ There are two ways of extracting data from websites, the Manual extraction technique, and the automated extraction technique.<br>
-<h4>1.
-Manual Extraction Techniques:</h4>  Manually copy-pasting the site content comes under this technique.
+`1.
+Manual Extraction Techniques:`  Manually copy-pasting the site content comes under this technique.
 Though tedious, time taking and repetitive it is an effective way to scrap data from the sites having good anti-scraping measures like bot detection.

-<h4> 2.
-Extraction Techniques: </h4>  web scraping software is used to automatically extract data from sites based on user requirement.
+` 2.
+Extraction Techniques:`  web scraping software is used to automatically extract data from sites based on user requirement.

 * **HTML Parsing:** Parsing means to make something understandable to be analyzing it part by part.
 To wit, it means to convert the information in one form to another form that is     easy to that is easier to work on with.
 HTML parsing means taking in the code and extracting relevant information from it based on the user requirement.
 Mainly executed using   JavaScript, the target as the name suggests are HTML pages.